Describe your business in 1-3 short sentences.

 What motivates me as a wedding photographer, more than anything else, is bearing witness to magnificent expressions of mutual commitment.
 APW couples create their own magnificent expressions with a sense of love, humor, and meaning, and that to me is completely awesome.

 Describe your artistic approach to weddings?

 I like to consider myself at the intersection of planning and spontaneity.
 I'm pretty organized and will make sure that everyone is on the same page in terms of timing, order-of-day, and all that jazz, but a wedding day unfolds in its own way, and that's the magic of it.
-I like to plan ahead, and then go with the flow, capturing candids, moments, and details with a cinematic narrative approach.
+I like to plan ahead, and then go with the flow, capturing candids, moments, and details with a personal approach.
 I'm looking for the images that tell the story of the day, give a sense of you as a couple and your family and friends.
-Your wedding day itself goes so quickly...it's my pleasure to create for you a visual impression of it that lasts forever.
+Your wedding day itself goes so quickly...it's my pleasure to be there with you and to create for you a visual impression of it that lasts forever.

 What are your non-work-related hobbies?

 Does a husband count as a hobby?
 I love my husband, and we try to spend as much time as possible together, indulging in cocktails, beer, and delicious meat and non-meat foods (the two food groups in our house), while daydreaming about our future adventures.
 I'm into improv, comedy, movies, "trash" television (one lady's trash is another's treasure!), desk and non-desk dance parties (see below), falling into tangents on Wikipedia and spending an inordinate amount of time reading about luxury travel in the early 20th century, writing, and gabbing about cities and culture with friends and strangers.